widbernadus/simple/README.md

 ('Fantasy'),('Science Fiction'), ('Adventure'),
 ('Romance'),('Horor'), ('Biography')
 ```
 <p>Congratulations!
 This is the final step.
-Clone the repository and configure the database connection.
+Clone the repository, install Nuget Package requirement then configure the database connection.
 Then, run it!</p>